Ronald Gene Simmons: Surrender versus suicide

-Trials, convictions and appeals
+Criminal proceedings and aftermath

+State Hospital observation and evaluation

-On December 30, 1987, Simmons was transferred from the Pope County Detention Center to the Arkansas State Hospital in Little Rock after Circuit Judge John Patterson ordered him held without bond and to undergo a psychiatric evaluation.
+On December 30, 1987, without publicity, Simmons was transferred from the Pope County Detention Center to the Arkansas State Hospital in Little Rock after Circuit Judge John Patterson ordered him held without bond and to undergo a psychiatric observation and evaluation.
 Despite a backlog of admissions, Simmons was immediately admitted on an emergency basis at Rogers Hall, which housed the criminally insane, arriving there under heavy security because of threats on his life.
-Dr. Roy Ragdale said hospital policies allowed patients to be admitted early if they were charged with a capital crime.
+Dr. Roy Ragsdale said patients could be admitted quickly if their behavior was psychotic or they were charged with a capital crime.
+Acting Director Dr. Paula Lynch said that Simmons would be kept in a private cell in a cell block, accompanied by security, and under observation on a 24-hour basis.

+The hospital was asked to find the answers to two questions: